Delt06/ds-project-2/README.md

 1) Checks that it is in consistent state.
 2) Reads from/writes to the local file system and sends a response to the NameServer via socket.

+## Communication protocols
+All the communications rely on TCP sockets.

+List of all sockets:
+1) NameServer socket for Client (port: 55556)
+2) Client socket for NameServer (port: 55555)
+3) NameServer sockets for FileServer (ports: 55557, 55558, etc.)
+4) FileServer socket (defined as the first command line argument)
+5) FileServer socket for backup (defined as the second command line argument)

+Communication totally relies on serializing/deserializing (binary) objects implementing interface `ICommand`.
+Commands/responses are sent over TCP socket streams.
+Special `EOF` byte sequence is used to identify the end of the command (defined inside `Networking.Conventions`).

 ## Docker support
 All the components of the application can be found on DockerHub:
 - [Client](https://hub.docker.com/repository/docker/deltation/dfs-client)